St Mary’s Sileby

 Carved angles and roof bosses

+The sound of bells ringing is deeply routed in British culture.
 There is a ring of 10 bells, with the oldest being at least 380 years old; the newest bells of the ring were installed in 1981.
 Although not cast as a complete ring, and varying greatly in age, they are of excellent tone.
+The Church Bellringers practice most Wednesdays from 7:45 pm to 9:00 pm, beginners are always welcome.

 In recent years, through the fund-raising efforts of the Friends of St. Mary’s, two major projects have been successfully completed; firstly the refurbishment of the roof, and secondly the installation of a new electrical system.